kraftaa/kraftaa.github.io/_posts/2025-11-18-building-transformdash.md

 **DAG Resolution**: Built a dependency resolver that figures out model execution order.
 If you have `gold_users` that depends on `silver_users` that depends on `stg_users`, it runs them in the right order automatically.

-**Incremental Models**: You can write `{% if is_incremental() %}` logic and it actually works.
-The tricky part was tracking state between runs without requiring a separate database for metadata.

-**Multiple Materializations**: Models can be views, tables, or incremental tables.
-Each has different performance tradeoffs, just like in dbt.
+**Multiple Materializations**: Models can be views or tables, each with different performance tradeoffs.
+You can also write models with incremental syntax (`{% raw %}{% if is_incremental() %}{% endraw %}`), but right now they do full refreshes.
+True incremental support - where the system tracks table state and does INSERT-only updates instead of DROP/CREATE - is on the roadmap.

 **Built-in Viz**: Since I was already building the execution layer, I threw in a dashboard system.
 It's nothing fancy - Chart.js on the frontend - but it's handy for quick data checks.